 Play a sex game that pushes you both to think outside your routine stimulation methods.
-The Smile Makers’ Pleasure Slot Machine is free to pay, all you do is spin to get a stimulation type to match an erogenous zone.

 Remember, that even in a LDR sex drive can fluctuate between person and over time, reviving desire in a relationship should be done with intention and thought – using a vibrator together apart may be part of that.